PaddlePaddle/docs/doc/fluid/advanced_usage/development/profiling/host_memory_profiling_en.md

 	```
 	pprof --pdf python test.log.0012.heap
 	```
-	The command above will generate a file of profile00x.pdf, which can be opened directly, for example,[memory_cpu_allocator](https://github.com/jacquesqiao/Paddle/blob/bd2ea0e1f84bb6522a66d44a072598153634cade/doc/fluid/howto/optimization/memory_cpu_allocator.pdf).
+	The command above will generate a file of profile00x.pdf, which can be opened directly, for example, [memory_cpu_allocator](https://github.com/jacquesqiao/Paddle/blob/bd2ea0e1f84bb6522a66d44a072598153634cade/doc/fluid/howto/optimization/memory_cpu_allocator.pdf).
 As can be seen from the figure below, during the running of the CPU version fluid, the most stored modular CPUAllocator is allocated.
 Other modules are relatively less allocated memory, so they are ignored, which is very inconvenient for allocating memory leaks.
 The leak is a slow process which cannot be seen in this picture.
 	![result](https://user-images.githubusercontent.com/3048612/40964027-a54033e4-68dc-11e8-836a-144910c4bb8c.png)

 	- Diff mode.
 You can do diff on the heap at two times, removing some modules whose memory allocation has not changed, and displaying the incremental part.